-Remember: teamwork is an essential part of succeeding in Medicine
+Remember that teamwork is an essential part of succeeding in Medicine.

 Never compare yourself to the other candidates!
 You can only speak to the qualities you possess that will make you (A) a strong candidate for Medicine and (B) a valuable member of the university.

 Take a moment to step back from the question and think about your answer.
-You should structure your answer in a series of points (e.g. Reason One; Reason Two; Reason Three; etc.).
+You should structure your answer in a series of points (e.g. reason 1, 2, 3, etc.).

-Think about what Medical School requires of students and how you live up to those qualities: ability to self-study, ability to work in teams, ability to communicate effectively, willingness to support your peers, willingness to contribute to university life.
+Think about what Medical School requires of students and how you live up to those qualities: e.g. ability to self-study, ability to work well as part of a team, willingness to support your peers, eagerness to contribute to university life, etc.

-Think about what being a Doctor requires of students and how you live up to those qualities: academic ability, desire to continually develop knowledge, ability to practically apply knowledge, ability to think creatively and rationally, ability to recognise your short-comings and learn from mistakes.
+Also consider what being a Doctor requires and how you live up to those qualities: e.g. academic ability, desire to continually learn, ability to apply knowledge practically, ability to recognise your shortcomings and learn from mistakes, etc.

 Then structure your answer with these points in mind.
-For instance, you might say: ‘There are several reasons why I believe I would be a valuable addition to the Medical School here.
-First of all, I have demonstrated… Second, I believe I have…’
+For instance, you might say: “There are several reasons why I believe I would be a valuable addition to the Medical School here.
+First of all, I have demonstrated… Second, I believe that I have…”

 The STARR Framework provides a structurally sound framework around which to construct an answer.

-This framework can be used in most questions relating to ‘a situation when…’, but the reflection section allows you to inject some introspective thought.
+This framework can be used to answer most questions asking you to discuss ‘a situation/time when…’, but the reflection section allows you to inject some introspective thought.

 You need to be honest and provide a genuinely negative answer.
-Obviously, this should not be something that’s detrimental to working in Medicine, but good medical students and Doctors need to be able to identify their areas for improvement, and this is the perfect time for you to show that you can be honest about what you need to improve and demonstrate reflection.
+Obviously, this should not be something that’s detrimental to working in Medicine, but good medical students and Doctors need to be able to identify their areas for improvement.
+This is the perfect time for you to show that you can be honest about what you need to improve and demonstrate reflection.

-Although scary, candidates should remember that no one is perfect, and interviewers would rather have candidates who reflect and work on improving areas of weakness rather than those who consider themselves flawless.
+It might seem scary, but you need to remember that no one is perfect.
+Interviewers would rather have candidates who can reflect and work on improving areas of weakness, rather than candidates who consider themselves flawless.

-It’s vital you demonstrate not just what the negative is, but how you identified it as a negative.
+It’s vital that you talk about not just what the negative is, but how you identified it as a negative.
 You can base your example around an event, and follow the STARR acronym to provide structure.

-The key to any negative question is turning it into a positive.
-You want to demonstrate to the interviewer that you possess the skill of reflective practice.
-So you need to also talk about how you are/are planning to address, the weakness.
+The key to any negative question is turning it into a positive and showing that you possess the skill of reflective practice.
+So you need to also talk about how you are addressing, or are planning to address, the weakness.
 It should also be a genuine weakness.
 Working too hard, for example, is not really a weakness.

-Be focussed and concise, focusing on the question and avoid spending prolonged time talking about the weakness when you could be focusing on what you’re doing or going to do to improve it.
+Be focused and concise, and avoid spending prolonged time talking about the weakness when you could be focusing on what you’re doing to improve it.